 It’s time to deconstruct your sushi into a bowl, or even top your morning oatmeal with nori (trust us on this one).

 You probably recognize nori as the papery green seaweed that holds your sushi together or the snack taking over shelves at Whole Foods.
-The member of the red algae family is rich in protein and fiber and is known to lower cholesterol.
-Eat it dried as a snack, or use it recipes ranging from oatmeal to pizza.
+The member of the red algae family is rich in protein and fiber.
+Eat it dried as a snack, or use it recipes ranging from risotto to pizza.

 Arame is the most iodine-rich of the edible seaweeds.
 This means healthy hormone regulation—and according to nutrition experts, your hair, nails, and skin will also thank you.

-The member of the brown algae family is rich in iron and packed with vitamins, promoting skin and bone health.
-Wakame is almost always sold dried, but should be re-hydrated before eating.
+The member of the brown algae family has a good amount of iron and is packed other vitamins.
+It is almost always sold dried, but should be re-hydrated before eating.
 Squeamish about the thought of eating seaweed?
 The flavor is neutralized the longer you soak it.